Chocie/MovieRecommend/README.md

-# Movie Recommendation System
+# Movie Recommendation System （PySpark）

-This methodology outlines the comprehensive process from data preparation to model training and evaluation, culminating in a functional recommendation system tailored to user emotions.
 To handle the large-scale data processing required for this project, we utilized PySpark.
 We began by importing the necessary libraries, including **PySpark** and **pandas**, and initialized a Spark session.

 We used two primary datasets: ratings.csv and movies.csv.
 One containing movie ratings and another containing movie genres.
 These datasets were read into Spark DataFrames and then merged to associate ratings with their respective movie genres.